-- Students will work with Student Finances to create a customized plan for paying their balance within the current trimester. - All MCU Customized Payment Plan Agreements must be completed and returned within five (5) business days after receiving the MCU Customized Payment Plan Agreement from Student Finances.
+- All MCU Customized Payment Plans are calculated by Student Finances and are non-negotiable. - All MCU Customized Payment Plan Agreements must be completed and returned within five (5) business days after receiving the MCU Customized Payment Plan Agreement from Student Finances.
 If the MCU Customized Payment Plan Agreement has not been returned on time, the current MCU Balance Due Policy will apply.